 Active Vaccination Priority Phases

-Currently the active phases for Missouri and Illinois are:
+The active phases for Missouri and Illinois are listed here:

 You may still preregister for the vaccine even if your group is not yet eligible.
 We will contact you when your eligibility window opens, and when vaccine supply and distribution capacity are available.
 It could be several weeks or even months before you are able to schedule.
 Thank you for your patience.